As we talked about in the previous post, “SIBO Part I: What Is It & How Do I Know If I Have It?,” SIBO can be quite difficult to treat.

 Hydrochloric acid (HCl) is produced in the stomach and, along with aiding with digestion, it is a powerful antimicrobial.
 It is also necessary for liberating nutrients from your food so they can be absorbed by the body.

 SIBO is common in patients with pancreatic conditions, such as chronic pancreatitis.
 Because of this and the bacteria’s ability to interfere with bile, digestive enzymes can be a necessary part of therapy.

 As noted above, diet alone does have the ability to reduce the number of bacteria, but you must be diligent and it takes quite a bit of time.
 I have found great success using herbal antimicrobials, often in combination, to eradicate the number of bacteria in the small intestine.
-Oregon grape, oregano oil, allicin (garlic) and cinnamon are some the more common herbal antimicrobials used in SIBO.
-I often use Candibactin AR and Candibactin BR successfully with my patients.
+Berberine, oregano oil, allicin (garlic) and black walnut are some the more common herbal antimicrobials used in SIBO.

-What is often missing from the antimicrobial treatment of SIBO is the use of biofilm disruptors, like N-acetylcysteine or Interfase.
+What is often missing from the antimicrobial treatment of SIBO is the use of biofilm disruptors, like N-acetylcysteine.
 Biofilms act as a form of protection against these antimicrobial agents.
 These biofilm disruptors can make treatment more effective, but can also create a bigger die off reaction.

 Ileocecal Valve Function: